goextend/cloudevents-extend-api/README.md

   --middleware cloudevents-extend-api
 ```

 Notice the two middleware parameters.
-The first one is adding support for parsing `application/cloudevents+json` requests, which allows accepting CloudEvent messages following the [structed content mode](https://github.com/cloudevents/spec/blob/v0.1/http-transport-binding.md#32-structured-content-mode) of the HTTP binding for CloudEvents.
+The first one is adding support for parsing `application/cloudevents+json` requests, which allows accepting CloudEvents messages following the [structed content mode](https://github.com/cloudevents/spec/blob/v0.1/http-transport-binding.md#32-structured-content-mode) of the HTTP binding for CloudEvents.
 The second middleware adds support for the simple JavaScript programming model above.

 You can then take the resulting URL and use it as a consumer of CloudEvents sent over HTTP using the structured content mode.
 You can test your consumer by making a simple request using *curl* (substitute your URL in the request below):